werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 ##### werf_container_env

 Enables streamlining the release process if the image remains unchanged.
 Generates a block with the `DOCKER_IMAGE_ID` environment variable for the pod container.
 Image id will be set to real value only if `.Values.global.werf.is_branch=true`, because in this case the image for an appropriate docker tag might have been updated through its name remained unchanged.
-The `DOCKER_IMAGE_ID` variable contains a new id docker for an image, which forces kubernetes to update an asset.
+The `DOCKER_IMAGE_ID` variable contains a new id docker for an image, which forces Kubernetes to update an asset.
 The template may return multiple strings, which is why it must be used together with `indent`.

 > The images tagged by custom tag strategy (`--tag-custom`) processed like the images tagged by git branch tag strategy (`--tag-git-branch`)